dylanvu/FishGPT-CV/raspberry_pi.md

 * WiFi: https://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/
     * Use `iwconfig` to check if connected: https://linuxhint.com/check-internet-connectivity-raspberry-pi-terminal/
 * To fix SSH issues, enable Internet Connection Sharing
+   * Windows 10: Go to settings -> "Network and Internet" -> "Advanced Network Settings" -> The WiFi network -> "More adapter options" (edit button) -> "Sharing"
 * To download Python, if you are stuck, you can wget from Python directly: https://hub.tcno.co/pi/software/python-update/